EngDePal/REST_AI_Server/README.md

 5. Plug-In Development

-    This is a short overview of key mechanisms for Plug-In development.
+    This is a short overview of key mechanisms for plug-in development.
 For detailled information please refer to the master's thesis

     A client should communicate in the following fashion:
         1. Login